TimeTeleporter/advanced_statistics/README.md

 ## Exercise sheet 9

 In this exercise sheet we continue our discussion of categorical variables, where we now look at them in multivaraiate models.
 We look at the example of wine tasting.

+## Exercise sheet 10

+This exercise introduces the general linear models for the first time and we consider an example of grands being awarded - a binomial process.
+The binomial glm requires the logit function to map the linear model to the probability space.

+- [ ] In a further step we may also consider the posson distributed glm, which would require the log as a mapping function.
+It gets introduced in lecture 10.

+## Exercise sheet 11

+Multi-level glm get introduced in this exercise.
+The mulit-level approach allowes us to control for over-dispresion and increase the uncertainty towards its real value.
+We consider two examples, one of tadpoles in 48 tanks, and one for salamanders on 47 sites.

+## Exercise sheet 12

+Here we continue our discussion of multivariate models.
+We can make use of the multi-level approach, which in this case is not that helpful.
+The example tihis time is a exoplanets dataset, where we investigate the dependence of the density on a handful of parameters.

+## Exercise sheet 13

+This sheet continues the investigation of the exoplanets dataset with the inclusion of errors.

+- [ ] Solve an example with errors that is not exoplanets.
+This is explained in lecture